-- a.
+- 1. Regular Skeet and Doubles: It is permissible to squad Event 6 registered with regular registered shooters. - NSSA Modified International: The same format used by the UIT, USA Shooting and NSSA will apply with the following exceptions: - a.
 Targets can be thrown at standard NSSA distances requiring no modification of equipment. - b.
 Ammunition used is of standard NSSA specifications and any gauge can be used. - c.
 No automatic timers are required.
 The puller can control target release time. - d.
 Target requirements can be standard NSSA specified.
 International targets are not required. - 3.
-NSSA Vintage Skeet: The same format used in standard NSSA skeet with the following possible exceptions: - a.
-Only pump/slide action or side-by-side guns are to be used. - b.
+NSSA Vintage Skeet: The same format used in standard NSSA skeet with the following possible exceptions: - Only pump/slide action or side-by-side guns are to be used. - b.
 After mounting the gun the stock can be dropped slightly before calling for the target.

-F. DETERMINING AWARDS: BOTH NSSA AND DAILY MEMBERS ARE ELIGIBLE TO WIN.
+F. DETERMINING AWARDS: BOTH NSSA AND DAILY MEM-BERS ARE ELIGIBLE TO WIN.

-- 1. Your program (or poster) has promised 1 award every 6 entries.
-You have 22 entries divided by 6 = 3.66 or 4 awards. - 2.
-Example of scores:
+1. Your program (or poster) has promised 1 award every 6 entries.
+You have 22 entries divided by 6 = 3.66 or 4 awards.

+2. Example of scores: